pure-data/deken/developer/README.md

 The upload step will also generate a .sha256 checksum file and upload it along with the dek file.
+If possible, also a GPG signature file (with the .asc extension) will be created and uploaded (but you must have [GPG](https://www.gnupg.org/) installed and you need to have a GPG key for signing.
+The GPG signature mostly makes sense, if your GPG key is cross-signed by (many) other people).

 ### Creating/Uploading packages on a different machine